suitsu31-club/kanau/README.md

 # Kanau

-A tokio based, asynchronous, general purpose functional programming library for Rust.
+A tokio based, asynchronous, functional programming library for Web development in Rust.